-At Wheel Craft, our exclusive ICE™ ultra-thin finish technology connects with the fiber of the underlying alloy; it ties right to it, as opposed to a coating that merely sits on it.
-Moreover, our ICE finishes are no thicker than a piece of paper, which creates an inseparable bond across the entire surface of the wheel.
+At Wheel Craft, our exclusive PVD Chrome™ ultra-thin finish technology connects with the fiber of the underlying alloy; it ties right to it, as opposed to a coating that merely sits on it.
+Moreover, our PVD Chrome finishes are no thicker than a piece of paper, which creates an inseparable bond across the entire surface of the wheel.
 This protective glove provides ultimate protection from:

 - Brake dust burns

 At Wheel Craft, we set the standard for OE wheel finishes.
 The proprietary process of applying our premier PVD Chrome finishes meets the exacting standards of durability, color and gloss our customers expect for their luxury wheels.

 With regard to color, not only is PVD Chrome the most vibrant COLOR in the market, we scientifically match our color to guarantee consistency with every wheel we finish, delivering quality and perfection to our customers.
 You’ll experience wheels that look new, fresh, beautiful, sharp—and distinguish you wherever your journey leads.

 Then there’s gloss.
 The gloss of PVD Chrome is the result of deep craftsmanship and extensive labor perfecting the wheel surface prior to applying our finish.
 Wheel Craft sets the standard for reflectivity in the automotive market— the geometry of your wheels will be more vibrant and accentuated by a finish that is scientifically measured to be 80 percent as reflective as a mirror.
 The reflective illumination we achieve for you is simply unmatched.